 Open the sections, pressing with the seam allowances toward the sky fabric.

 With RST, align a sky patch with the geese corner of the two sections.
-The drawn line intersects the corner.
+The drawn blue line intersects the corner.

 Sew 1/4" away from the drawn line for both sections.

 Press flat to set the seams.
 Open the sky patch and press with the seam allowances towards the sky fabric.

-Repeat for all four no waste flying geese quilt blocks.
+Repeat for all four No Waste Flying Geese quilt blocks.

-Find the center of the unfinished flying geese patch.
-(If you've downloaded the cutting chart, this number is in the column called 'Center'.)
-For our 2-1/2" x 4-1/2" unfinished size, the center is computed as:
+Find the vertical center of the unfinished Flying Geese block.
+(If you've downloaded the cutting chart, this number is in the column called 'Center' or 'Center/Midpoint'.)

 4-1/2" divided by 2 equals 2-1/4"